abdullahejazjanjua/ML-4360/README.md

     - Some topics that are glossed over in the lecture series can be explored in depth here.

 ## Acknowledgments
-I would like to thank Prof. Andreas Geiger for teaching this wonderful course and Patricia Gschoßmann [patriciagschossmann.github.io](https://patriciagschossmann.github.io/) and [Christina-Ourania Tze](https://raniatze.github.io/)) for uploading the assignments.
+I would like to thank Prof. Andreas Geiger for teaching this wonderful course and [Patricia Gschoßmann](https://patriciagschossmann.github.io/) and [Christina-Ourania Tze](https://raniatze.github.io/) for uploading the assignments.